GiuseppeMP/udemy-modern-react-with-redux/README.md

 6. **State can only be updated using the function 'setState'.**

 > Technically can be used with funcional components using the 'hooks' system.

+## lecture 50.
+Initializing State Through Constructors.

+> React says we have to define render method!!

+> We need to specificy constructor function in class component.
+>> In the constructor is a good place to initialize the state.